 It has recently been thought that Greece sovereign land includes 6,000 islands, but this number can vary depending on what you may class as an island.

-You can explore a multitude of landscapes when island hopping in Greece, as they provide an integral part of Greece’s culture and traditions.
-It’s no wonder Greece was named a top ten location to visit for UK travellers in 2019!
 You will not be short of places to see and admire while travelling though the Greek islands.
+From the gorgeous Ionian and Sporades islands to great Greek islands for history.
 More often than not, you can fly to these Greek Islands with direct flights from London.
 This makes your travel experience easier and more efficient, but if you want to take the scenic route, ferries are available.
+You can also explore a multitude of landscapes when island hopping in Greece, as they provide an integral part of Greece’s culture and traditions.
+With so much on offer, it’s no wonder Greece was amongst the top ten holiday destination for UK travellers in 2019!

 8 of the Most Popular Greek Islands